Ninaithathu Yaaro: Production

 The film was completed but struggled to get a release until Studio 9 agreed to distribute the film and promised at least 100 screens in Tamil Nadu.

 Soundtrack

 Music was composed by X.Paulraj and Released on Junglee Music.

 Critical reception

 The Times of India wrote "what should have been an emotional romantic drama that reaffirms our faith in love plays out as a dated film with amateurish performances, unsophisticated filmmaking and needless moralizing".
-Behindwoods wrote "The narration belongs to a different period with the film travelling on a very flat terrain uniformly, There is no resistance or conflict".
-Baradwaj Rangan of the Hindu wrote "What's left of this tale is undone by simplistic storytelling, an earnest, overemphatic style, and some ugly moralising".
+Baradwaj Rangan wrote for The Hindu, "What's left of this tale is undone by simplistic storytelling, an earnest, overemphatic style, and some ugly moralising".